Two significant meetings took place in the previous chapter:

 This prophecy was fulfilled in Christ because Judah did remain the dominant tribe until Jesus (prince of peace, gathered the church, sent by God and therefore had the right to do these things) Judah lasted in dominance until Jesus (Shiloh) came.

 In 70 AD, after Jesus departed, the Romans completely destroyed Jerusalem and took captive her people, more importantly there was never again a Jewish king from the tribe of Judah, to this day.
 So the scepter did stay with Judah until Jesus came and then was removed and given to the church.
 Jesus was from this tribe.
-Judah predicted this 2000 years before Christ.
+Jacob predicted in his inspired prophecy 2,000 years before Christ.

 4. Zebulun and Issachar